 Draft Statement on Letters of Recommendation

 Thank you to all the members whose thoughtful feedback helped the Executive Council and me revise these guidelines.
-The final statement will be posted on mla.org.
+The final statement is now available on mla.org.
 I hope you will share these guidelines with job seekers and other colleagues involved in the hiring process.